jrthartwig/azure-openai-model-comparator/README.md

 ## Features

 - Compare responses from multiple Azure OpenAI models side by side
-- Support for streaming responses from standard models
+- Support for streaming responses from standard models and DeepSeek
 - Support for special models like O1, Phi, and DeepSeek
 - Real-time response display with Markdown formatting
 - Syntax highlighting for code in responses
+- Configure all model credentials directly from the UI - no need to set environment variables!

 ## Setup